 There are 6 main classes of electrical burns:

-• Low-voltage burns: Any mild electrical burn sustained as a result of contact with 500 volts of electricity or less.
+- Low-voltage burns: A mild electrical burn as a result of contact with 500 volts of electricity or less.
 Usually, only the epidermis at the site of the burn is affected.

-• Arc burns: These are burns that are sustained when an electrical current passes from a high-resistance area to a low-resistance area.
+- Arc burns: These burns occur when an electrical current passes from a high-resistance area to a low-resistance area.
 No actual contact is needed to suffer an arc burn.
 Instead, the electricity ionizes (a process in which electrically neutral atoms/molecules are converted to electrically charged atoms/molecules) air particles.
 These burns typically harm the epidermis, as they generate huge amounts of heat and pressure that can ignite a person's clothing and throw them from where they stand, respectively.

-• Flame burns: This class of burn is sustained when a person comes into contact with any object ignited by a current of electricity.
+- Flame burns: This class of burn occurs when a person comes into contact with any object ignited by a current of electricity.

 Common Causes Of Electrical Burns